TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 To configure SSL for SnappyData peer connections:

 *	Configure SSL keypairs and certificates as needed for each SnappyData member.
-See Generate Key Pairs and Certificates.
+Refer to the following example.
 *	Ensure that all SnappyData members use the same SSL boot parameters at startup.

 #### Provider-Specific Configuration Files